Equi'Vision: An Employment Equity Tool

 Pay gaps may be null (equal to 0% or $1.00), positive (larger than 0% or smaller than $1.00), or negative (smaller than 0% or larger than $1.00).
 Null pay gaps reveal that designated group and non-designated group employees receive equal pay.
 Positive pay gaps reveal that designated group employees receive lower pay than non-designated group employees.
 Negative pay gaps reveal that designated group employees receive higher pay than non-designated group employees.

-Private-sector employers subject to the Employment Equity Act are reporting information on hourly wage gaps, bonus pay gaps, overtime pay gaps and overtime hours gaps.
-Pay gap information is reported for the employer's overall workforce, as well as for parts of that workforce by occupational group, employment status, industry, and location.
+Private-sector employers subject to the Employment Equity Act report on an annual basis information on the representation of members of the 4 designated groups, as well as on their hourly wage gaps, bonus pay gaps, overtime pay gaps and overtime hours gaps.
+Representation and pay gap information is reported for the employer's overall workforce, as well as for parts of that workforce by occupational group, employment status, industry, and location.

 Term